-Preimage resistance, second preimage resistance, and collision resistance are properties of the hash function that have similarities.
+Preimage resistance, second preimage resistance, and collision resistance are properties of the hash function.

 What is a hash function?

-The term hash function is a term used among computer scientists for when a string of arbitrary length and a string of fixed length functions are compressed.
-Therefore, a hash function serves to allocate and uniformly store a record of a file.
+The term hash function is a computer-science term referring to when a string of arbitrary length and a string of fixed length functions are compressed.
+A hash function serves to allocate and uniformly store a record of a file.

-A one-way function is a computation function in which its direction is straight forward, but if the computation reverses in direction, it becomes more difficult.
-Preimage resistance is in line with a one-way function which makes it easy to protect a file.
 In 1976 Diffie and Hellman introduced the use of a one-way hash function in cryptography.
+A one-way function is a computation function wherein its direction is straight forward, but if the computation reverses in direction, it becomes more difficult.
+Preimage resistance is in line with a one-way function, which makes it relatively easy to protect a file.

-For a hash function to be seen or considered to be preimage resistance, it must result in a minimum requirement of 80 bits.
+For a hash function to be preimage resistance, it must result in a minimum requirement of 80 bits.
 Preimage resistance is different from its other hash function counterparts–second preimage resistance and collision resistance.
-Before we can say a hash function is one-way, it has to be preimage resistance and second preimage resistance.
+Before a hash function can be said to be one-way, it must first be preimage resistance and second preimage resistance.

-Preimage resistance hash function has the following three definitions:
+A hash function with preimage resistance satisfies the following three definitions:

-In the first definition, preimage resistance makes the output value repeat itself.
+In the first definition, preimage resistance causes the the output value to repeat itself.
 Selecting the hash function will then ensure that it is uniform.
 An attacker is asked to make the selected hash function work.
 If the attacker is able to find the value in the preimage, the attacker wins.

-This implies that the preimage hash function should be secure to the extent that the attacker will not be able to get the preimage of the output value.
+This implies that the preimage hash function should be secure to the extent that the attacker will not be able to obtain the preimage of the output value.
 This is because the attacker does not have the secure variation knowledge of the hash function.
-That definition may not have practical meaning because even if the attacker does not have the basic knowledge of the variation, they can guess the strings.
+That definition may not have practical meaning because even if the attacker does not have the basic knowledge of the variation, they may be able to guess the strings.
 The first thing to fix is the range point, but selecting the hash function uniformly and at random will make it difficult for the attacker to get it right.